 Maggie Gram is a digital product designer, design researcher, and cultural historian.
-She is a design lead at Mohr Design, a digital product studio based in Brooklyn.
-She’s also writing a book on the meaning role of design in American life in the twentieth century.
+She leads teams at Mohr Design, a digital product studio based in Brooklyn; teaches at the Maryland Institute College of Art (MICA) in Baltimore, MD; and is writing a book on the idea of design in the twentieth century.

-As a designer and design researcher, Maggie leads the conceptualization, design, and prototyping of complex systems and tools.
-She’s happiest when collaborating with potential users and with interdisciplinary teams to solve hard problems.
-Current and past clients include Google, Merck, Marriott, Nestle, and Blue Cross Blue Shield.
+As a designer and design researcher, Maggie works with clients to imagine, prototype, and test tools that will solve problems for people at work.
+Current and past clients include Google, Merck, Marriott, Nestle, AARP, and Blue Cross Blue Shield.